Validation

 Leave-ball

 -out (a.k.a. spatial leave-one-out) validation.
-Optionally, specify loss
+Optionally, specify a dictionary with loss

 LeaveBallOut(radius; loss=Dict())